caiannello/Pugputer6309/Hardware/Backplane/README.md

 cartridge slot on the original Nintendo Famicom.

 Signals are straight passthrough for each pin; there are no swapped signals.
-Power tracves are wider to carry more current, and all four ground pins are connected to a common ground plane.
+Power traces are wider (24 mil) to carry more current, and all 20 ground pins are connected to a common ground plane for the board.

 Because this connector is not keyed in any way, cards could be inserted backwards, which would definitely be bad!
 For this reason, alignment marks